dpatel12/nanomixer/README.md

 This is a fund mixer/shaker to improve anonymity on [Nano](https://nano.org) transactions.
-It will create a (configurable) number of mixer accounts and send the amount between them and the original source account in a number of (configurable) mixing rounds until finally all the funds are sent to the destination account.
+It will create a (configurable) number of mixer accounts and send the amount between them and the original source account in a several (configurable) mixing rounds until finally all the funds are sent to the destination account.

 This takes advantage of the fast and feeless transactions of the awesome